VALSER is the first mineral water in Switzerland to launch PET bottles made from 100 percent recycled material

 100 percent rPET: a historic step

-Now VALSER is going even farther, becoming the first Swiss mineral water to shift to 100 percent recycled PET and thereby closing the bottle cycle.
+Now VALSER is going even farther, becoming the first Swiss mineral water to shift to 100 percent recycled PET.
 The launch is due to start immediately, with the 0.5-liter bottle of VALSER Sparkling.
 All PET bottles will consist of 100 percent recycled material by the fall of 2019.
 This is a historic step, not just in a national context, but also internationally.
 After all, very few beverage manufacturers have managed to introduce 100 percent rPET to date.
 In fact, most beverage manufacturers still do not use rPET at all, instead using exclusively new PET for their bottles.
 One of the factors that have made this change possible is that the Swiss population is highly disciplined about recycling.
 83 percent of all PET bottles are already returned today.
 Rapid technological advances are now helping to make it possible to use rPET to a larger extent.

 Patrick Wittweiler, Head of Sustainability and Quality at Coca‑Cola HBC Switzerland says “Sustainability is a highly important aspect, not just to us, but also to our consumers and customers.
 That’s why we have been working on our sustainability agenda for years now, and why we make every effort to further reduce our environmental impact.
 The shift to 100 percent rPET is a milestone in that agenda, and one we are very proud of.”